NESCent/hip_hack_howto/manuscript.md

 A champion may abandon a pitch to join another team: the pitch will be abandoned if no one else steps in to champion it.

 At this stage, facilitators may wish to intervene to ensure that (1) newbies and relative outsiders are actively engaged in creating-finding a place for themselves; (2) projects remain aligned with the scope; (3) experienced individuals are finding a place on a team rather than planning a project on their own (this occasionally happens, and our experience is that it is not productive).
+Newbies who feel that they have little to contribute should be encouraged to find the place where they have the most to **learn**, i.e., each participant should maximize contributing, or maximize learning.

 #### Solidification of team plans